elugens/hello-javascript/docs/general-javascript-questions/javascript-fundamentals/comparisons-operators.md

   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> We should avoid using undefined or null in anything less than strict comparisons and never use comparisons with an undefined or null value.</div><br />
-  <div><strong>Technical Response:</strong> There are two ways to avoid problems with undefined and null values.<br /><br />
+  <div><strong>Technical Response:</strong> There are two approaches to dealing with undefined and null values.<br /><br />
     <ol>
-      <li>Treat any comparison with undefined/null except the strict equality === with exceptional care.
+      <li>Except for strict equality ===, treat any comparison with undefined/null with extreme caution.
       </li>
-      <li>Do not use comparisons with a variable that may be null/undefined, unless you’re sure of what you’re doing.
-If a variable can have these values, check for them separately.
+      <li>If you're not sure what you're doing, don't use comparisons >= and >= with a variable that might be null/undefined.
+Check for these values separately if a variable may have them.
       </li>
       </ol>
   </div>